aileot/nvim-laurel/doc/laurel.md

 - [`command!`][]
 - [`highlight!`][], [`hi!`][]

-Note that quote parts depend on where the wrapper macros are defined:
+Note that quote position depends on where the wrapper macros are defined:

 - To define a wrapper `macro` to be expanded _in the same file_, quote the entire `list` of the imported macro (and unquote as you need).
 For example,